-After teaching your child the simple eye exercises above, you can also check out our other free eye exercises and our Ocu-Plus Formula.
+After teaching your child the simple exercises above, you can also check out our other free eye exercises and our Ocu-Plus Formula.
 With your assistance, your child can greatly benefit from a daily eye vitamin like this.

 Ocu-Plus contains 17 vitamins we recommend taking to support eye health.
 However, please keep in mind you should consult with your child’s doctor before starting him/her on a vitamin.
 Just make sure your children are getting all the necessary vision-boosting nutrients – a good diet coupled with these eye exercises will help your child enjoy the benefits of naturally healthier eyes!